arrowtype/shantell-sans-specimen/src/routes/process/ProcessArticle.md

 </figure>
 <figcaption>The animation shows the Weight and Spacing axes.
 Both lines cycle between Light and ExtraBold weights.
 The bottom line also cycles between Tracking 0 and 100.</figcaption>

-We also extended the fonts to include wider language support: the Latin script was expanded with Vietnamese characters and many more currency symbols, but even more notably, a whole new set of languages was given support through the addition of Cyrillics!
+Best of all, we also extended the fonts to include wider language support: the Latin script was expanded with Vietnamese characters and many more currency symbols, but even more notably, a whole new set of languages was given support through the addition of Cyrillics!

 ## Designing Shantell Sans Cyrillic